Sneakycloud/Priority-calculator/README.md

 Plan
 ============

-How it works
+How it will work
 -----------
+The calculator is supposed to work like an RPN calculator with priority of parentheses.
+The user input will be converted to RPN and the functions will operate with RPN.
+To convert the calculatur will be using the algorithm shunting yard to convert a string input to RPN.
+A stack will be used to handle prioroties.

-Features
+Features to be implemented
 -----------
-Currently the supported operators are: +, -, *, /
+Support of the operators: +, -, *, /

+Parentheses will have priority.

 Graphical user interface to make the application user friendly.